Jack-Cannon/env-format/README.md

 # env-format
 Houses various ENV conversion scripts.
-AWS prefixed/postfixed scripts are designed to convert from or to array of task def environment variables.
+AWS prefixed/postfixed scripts are designed to convert from or to an array of task def environment variables from AWS ECS task defs.
 See `AWS_example.json` to see what the files should look like after you have copied in your task def vars.

 # env files
 Place your env json files in a folder called `environments` this is ignored by git so you don't have to worry about accidentally committing them